charmed-kubernetes/kubernetes-docs/pages/k8s/supported-versions.md

 ## Professional support

-For additional support, learn more about [Ubuntu Pro][support] as well as [managed Kubernetes solutions][managed] from Canonical.
+For additional support, learn more about [Ubuntu Pro][pro] as well as [managed Kubernetes solutions][managed] from Canonical.

 Please visit the Canonical [Support page][support] for more details of our